Bike Shop Fall Semester Hours

 We are OPEN for in person visits!
 We are available for bike maintenance and repairs, and also sell a small variety of retail merchandise.
-The OP Bike Shop has moved into a new location on campus!
-We are now located directly behind Boyer Print House, just off the small parking lot on the corner of Boyer Ave and Marcus St. Heading downtown on Boyer, pass Reid, and take the 3rd left into the parking lot and look for Bike Shop signs directing you back behind the building.
+The OP Bike Shop is located here on campus- directly behind Boyer Print House, the small parking lot on the corner of Boyer Ave and Marcus St. Heading downtown on Boyer, pass Reid, and take the 3rd left into the parking lot and look for Bike Shop signs directing you back behind the building.
 Stop by and use our tools to do your own fixes, or drop your bike off and we can do the work!
 We sell a small assortment of retail merchandise including bike tubes, lights, locks and bags.
 Our service rates are very reasonable and our bike mechanics are friendly and knowledgeable.
 Stop by and say hi!

 Emma Beaver: email@example.com